Jeff Allison: Professional career

 After signing with the Marlins in 2003, the team did not want to strain Allison's arm after a fairly long high school season and he only appeared in 3 games with the Gulf Coast Marlins of the Gulf Coast League for rookies.
-Allison went 0–2 with an ERA of 1.00 in 9 innings pitched.
+Allison went 0–2 with an earned run average (ERA) of 1.00 in 9 innings pitched.

 Allison missed the entire season in 2004 as the Florida Marlins placed him on their restricted list.
 Allison was rumored to have entered a substance abuse treatment program and was forced to forfeit a portion of his signing bonus money.

 In 2005, the Marlins began to ease Allison back into professional baseball.
-They placed him with the Single A Greensboro Grasshoppers and he started 17 games going 5–4 with a 4.18 ERA and 83 strikeouts in 94.2 innings pitched.
+They placed him with the Single-A Greensboro Grasshoppers and he started 17 games going 5–4 with a 4.18 ERA and 83 strikeouts in 94.2 innings pitched.

 Allison's issues with substance abuse continued and he did not play professional baseball for 2 years.

 Allison made a comeback in 2008 after being sober for fifteen months.
-He was assigned by the Florida Marlins to the Single A Jupiter Hammerheads and pitched in 26 games, going 9–8 with a 5.22 ERA and 69 strikeouts in 120.2 innings pitched.
+He was assigned by the Marlins to the Single-A Jupiter Hammerheads and pitched in 26 games, going 9–8 with a 5.22 ERA and 69 strikeouts in 120.2 innings pitched.
 He was also named to the mid-season Florida State League All-Star Team.

-In 2009, Allison was assigned again to the Single A Jupiter Hammerheads.
-In June he was named as a mid-season All-Star for the second year in a row.
+In 2009, Allison was assigned again to the Single-A Hammerheads.
+In June, he was named as a mid-season All-Star for the second year in a row.
 He finished the season with a 7–9 record with the Hammerheads and a 3.68 ERA in 25 games pitched, leading the team and finishing second in the league with 3 complete games.
-Allison also took a huge step in being promoted to the Double A Jacksonville Suns on August 5, 2009.
-Although it would be for a spot start with Allison being recalled by Jupiter after the game, he made the most of his opportunity, pitching 5 solid innings and picking up the win.
+Allison was briefly promoted to the Double-A Jacksonville Suns for a spot start on August 5, 2009, where he allowed one hit over 5 innings and earned the win.

-Allison was promoted full-time to Double A Jacksonville where he started the 2010 season as a reliever.
+Allison was promoted full-time to Double-A Jacksonville where he started the 2010 season as a reliever.
 After making a few spot starts he was promoted to a starting spot.
 He finished the season with a 6–11 record with a 5.04 ERA in 29 appearances, 20 of them starts.
 Allison built momentum through mid-season before struggling down the stretch going 0–4 in his last 4 starts.

-Allison again spent the 2011 season with Double A Jacksonville.
+Allison again spent the 2011 season with Double-A Jacksonville.
 He was used primarily as a relief pitcher, appearing in 30 games, 26 of them being in relief.
 Allison finished the season with a 3–4 record with a 6.26 ERA.
 Allison finished the season strong after a tough start in which his ERA was over 9.00.
-At the end of the 2011 season, Allison would become a free agent.
+At the end of the 2011 season, Allison became a free agent.